ptiger10/tada/README.md

 **DISCLAIMER: still under development.
 API subject to breaking changes until v1.**

 **If you still want to use this regardless of the disclaimer, congratulations, you are an alpha tester!
-Please DM your feedback to me on the Gophers slack channel (Dave Fort) or create an issue.**
+Please DM your feedback to me on the Gophers slack channel or create an issue.**

 tada combines concepts from pandas, spreadsheets, R, Apache Spark, and SQL.
 Its most common use cases are cleaning, aggregating, transforming, and analyzing data.